 The recoverability of the carrying value of our investments in real estate is impacted by weakened commercial real estate fundamentals in the U.S., the overall downturn in the economy as evidenced by the decline in the U.S. Gross Domestic Product through the second quarter of 2009 and the high rate of unemployment.
 Market fundamentals in the primary product types which we develop/own weakened significantly.
 The high unemployment rate negatively impacted office markets as companies deferred occupancy decisions and placed space on the market for sublease.
 Weak industrial production has adversely affected warehouse and distribution markets.
 The retail sector has been negatively affected by declining sales and retailers experiencing financial difficulty.
-Transactions have declined significantly due to illiquidity in the capital markets as many lenders have tightened lending standards for commercial real estate.
-Capitalization rates have increased as potential buyers of commercial real estate re-evaluated commercial real estate versus other asset classes available for investment.
+Transactions have declined significantly due to illiquidity in the capital markets as many lenders have tightened lending standards for commercial real estate versus other asset classes available for investment.
 If conditions in the broader economy, commercial real estate industry, specific markets or product types in which we operate worsen, we could have additional impairment charges.